eonist/Element-iOS/README.md

 - [ ] Research .framework
 - [ ] Research CocoaPods or alike
 - [ ] Research CALayer and UIView for iOS
+- [ ] Figure out how CGContext works in iOS
+- [ ] Figure out which Text class is most used in iOS (Think anim/calayer etc)
 - [ ] Setup GraphicsLib for iOS
 - [ ] Setup AnimLib for iOS